ibm-cloud-docs/key-protect/concepts/envelope-encryption.md

     <dd>Standard keys are a way to persist a secret, such as a password or an encryption key.
 When you use {{site.data.keyword.keymanagementserviceshort}} to store standard keys, you enable hardware security module (HSM) storage for your secrets, fine-grained access control to your resources with <a href="/docs/key-protect?topic=key-protect-manage-access" target="_blank">{{site.data.keyword.iamshort}} (IAM)</a>, and the ability to audit API calls to the service with <a href="/docs/key-protect?topic=key-protect-at-events" target="_blank">{{site.data.keyword.cloudaccesstrailshort}}</a>.</dd>
 </dl>

 After you create keys in {{site.data.keyword.keymanagementserviceshort}}, the system returns an ID value that you can use to make API calls to the service.
-You can retrieve the ID value for your keys with the {{site.data.keyword.keymanagementserviceshort}} GUI or the [{{site.data.keyword.keymanagementserviceshort}} API](https://{DomainName}/apidocs/key-protect).
+You can retrieve the ID value for your keys from the {{site.data.keyword.keymanagementserviceshort}} dashboard or by using the [{{site.data.keyword.keymanagementserviceshort}} API](https://{DomainName}/apidocs/key-protect).

 ## Wrapping keys
 {: #wrapping}